Mecha-Coder/42-philosopher/README.md

 ![figure2](https://github.com/Mecha-Coder/42-philosopher/blob/main/demo/figure2.png)

-The goal of the simulation is to ensure fair resource time (forks or chopsticks) to every philosopher, so all have the chance to “eat” without starving or blocking others.
+The goal of the simulation is to ensure fair resource time (forks or chopsticks) to every philosopher (threads or processes), so all have the chance to “eat” without starving or blocking others.

 This project is implemented in two parts:
 - Threads version — each philosopher is a thread.